WARNING: The very premise of this film contains spoilers for the series thus far.

 With The Last Jedi, Snoke is set up in a similar fashion – to the point of defeating Rey easily much like how Palpatine brushed aside Luke.
 He is then killed off by Kylo, which would logically place the latter as the new main antagonist.
 This proposition doesn’t work in practice when you examine Kylo’s track record against Rey.
 The first time they fought, Rey managed to defeat Kylo despite the former lacking experience and the latter having been taught by Luke Skywalker himself.
 Similarly, their clash in The Last Jedi results in Rey successfully escaping Kylo.
 When this film concludes, the narrative wants a man who has lost to Rey twice to be taken seriously.
 Sure, anyone else who goes up against him is practically doomed and he did kill two major characters, but the protagonist – the natural choice to take down the main antagonist – has already handily defeated him twice.

-Indeed, at this point that a persistent criticism against the sequel trilogy must be addressed.
+Indeed, it is at this point that a persistent criticism against the sequel trilogy must be addressed.
 Ever since Rey’s introduction in The Force Awakens, various sources accused her character of being a Mary Sue, which is to say an impossibly competent, perfect character.
 To strengthen their argument, they pointed out that it made no sense for a random scavenger on the remote planet of Jakku would not only overpower a lifelong Force user, but also somehow fly several spacecraft with no problem.
 I personally assert that just examining The Force Awakens alone, these criticisms were untenable.
 Rey really hadn’t done anything that, by this series’ standards, would’ve been considered especially outlandish.
 Luke himself had managed to pull off many of the same things in A New Hope.
 If anything, Rey’s profession goes much further in explaining how she is able to fight and commandeer aircraft than Luke’s original status as a farm boy.
 The Force Awakens also justifies her victory over Kylo Ren well enough because Chewbacca had severely wounded him with a blaster beforehand – and even then, she only barely defeated him.

 I don’t personally have an answer to this debate even after watching The Last Jedi.
 That being said, I do have to say that even if she isn’t a Mary Sue, the detractors’ arguments now had a ring of truth to it.
 Rey, as she is depicted in The Last Jedi, is borderline invincible, being completely resistant to the dark side, defeating Kylo Ren a second time, and later swooping in on the Millennium Falcon to save the Resistance in the nick of time.
 Like many Mary Sue characters, there is no explanation as to how she is this powerful.
 Many speculated she was the daughter of Luke or the granddaughter of Palpatine, but The Last Jedi asserts her parents are nobodies.
 In the end, if you took Luke and removed all of his character flaws, you would get Rey as of The Last Jedi.
 It’s to the point where Luke arguably learns more from her than the other way around.
 So while I can’t say for certain whether or not Rey is a Mary Sue, my most generous assessment is that she skirts the line far too close for comfort.